KielanT/PicoMusicController/README.md

 There are serveral branches in this project, I have explanation further down of each branch, but I have kept older versions of this project to help people to understand, what everything is doing.

 ### Intructions
-1. Create a folder whereever you like.
+1. Create a folder wherever you like.
     - I have named this pico

 2. Create a text file called SpotifyDevCredentials.txt